adamwong246/chernobyl/README.md

 ## A factorio mod similar to Meltdown and Realistic Reactors

 This mod aims to make nuclear power more difficult and dangerous.
 It does not, however, aim to be "realistic."
-It aims to force the player to use signals to dynamically balance the reactor and encourages the player to build redundant safety measures.
-This mod provides the the user with multiple ways of of controlling a fusion reaction but leaves the implmentation of these systems up to the player.
+It aims to force the player to dynamically balance the reactor and encourages the player to build redundant safety measures.
+This mod provides the user with multiple opportunities for controlling a fusion reaction but leaves the implmentation of these systems up to the player.
 None of these strategies are perfect- Each have their own strengths and weaknesses.

 ## New elements